JakubJazdonczyk/internshipworkblog/Design-Journal.md

 ####CRAIG MOD

 One of the designers I researched was [Craig Mod] (http://craigmod.com/about/), I loved how he wrote his ‘About me’, as he comes across as informal and humble, I think this impression makes the viewer feel comfortable and relatable to him.
 I also like how he has put a short and simple piece of text at the top of the page as it grabs the reader’s attention, and then if you want to go more into detail about him, he has more information about himself below.

+####JESSICA HISCHE

+Jessica Hische is an inspirational typographer and graphic designer...

 ![Imgur](http://i.imgur.com/IGVWX9l.jpg)